1978 smallpox outbreak in the United Kingdom: Quarantine and containment

 Many people had close contact with Parker before she was admitted to hospital.
 The outbreak prevention response included 260 people being immediately quarantined, several of them at Catherine-de-Barnes Hospital, including the ambulance driver who transported Parker.
-Over 500 people who had been (or had possibly been) in contact with Parker were given vaccinations against smallpox.
+More than 500 people who had been (or had possibly been) in contact with Parker were given vaccinations against smallpox.
 On 26 August, health officials went to Parker's house in Burford Park Road, Kings Norton, and fumigated her home and car.
 On 28 August, five hundred people were placed in quarantine in their homes for two weeks.

 Parker's mother contracted smallpox on 7 September, despite having been vaccinated against the disease on 24 August.
 Her case was described as "very minor" and she was subsequently declared free from infection and was discharged from hospital on 22 September.
 Other than Parker's mother, no further cases occurred.
 The other close contacts, which included two biomedical scientists from the Regional Virus Laboratory, were released from quarantine in Catherine-de-Barnes on 10 October 1978.

 Birmingham was declared officially free of smallpox on 16 October 1978.
-Over a year later, in October 1979, the university authorities fumigated the Medical School East Wing.
+In October 1979, the university authorities fumigated the Medical School East Wing.
 The ward at Catherine-de-Barnes Hospital in which Parker had died was still sealed off five years after her death, all the furniture and equipment inside left untouched.